-Japan is the world’s second-largest single-country pharmaceutical market, accounting for approximately 10 percent of global drug sales and expanding quickly.
+Japan is the world’s second-largest single-country pharmaceutical market, accounting for approximately 10 percent of global drug sales, and is expanding quickly.

-Top foreign pharmaceutical companies operating in Japan enjoy annual growth rates from 12 to 31 percent, rivaling the expansion observed in emerging markets.
-This growth spurt has been largely attributed to the Japanese government’s multi-year focus on transforming the way drugs are approved, regulated, and reimbursed in their country.
+Top foreign pharmaceutical companies operating in Japan, enjoy annual growth rates from 12 to 31 percent, rivaling the expansion observed in emerging markets.
+This growth spurt has largely attributed to the Japanese government’s multi-year focus on transforming the way drugs are approved, regulated, and reimbursed in their country.

 Due to many factors, including market size and clear regulatory guidelines, there is always an interest in conducting clinical trials in Japan.
 This also calls for adequate awareness about the regulatory process required for starting clinical trials in Japan.

-MHLW conducts scientific reviews of marketing authorization and clinical trial applications of pharmaceuticals and medical devices, monitoring of their post-marketing safety, and providing relief compensation for sufferers from adverse drug reactions and infections by pharmaceuticals or biological products.
+MHLW conducts scientific reviews of marketing authorization and clinical trial applications of pharmaceuticals and medical devices, monitoring their post-marketing safety, and providing relief compensation for sufferers from adverse drug reactions and infections by pharmaceuticals or biological products.